oracle-livelabs/oci-migration/ebs-cm-landingzones/provision/provision.md

     </copy>
     ```

-When prompted, enter a new password for the SYSADMIN user.
+When prompted, enter a new password for the `SYSADMIN` user.
 Record this password in your ``key-data.txt`` file.
-The SYSADMIN user can now connect to Oracle E-Business Suite through the web interface and create new users or activate existing locked users.
+The `SYSADMIN` user can now connect to EBS through the web interface and create new users or activate existing locked users.

   ![This screenshot shows the enableSYSADMIN.sh script in use.](./images/sysadmin.png " ")